matsim-org/jekyll-website/_posts/2021-06-08-teralytics-job-posting.md

 MATSim is used as part of the computation pipeline, making this a great opportunity to get experience in using agent-based models in customer-facing products.

 More information and applications [on the job posting's page on Teralytics' website](https://www.teralytics.net/jobs/?gh_jid=3216198).

+For more information, feel free to reach out to [Thibaut Dubernet](mailto:thibaut.dubernet@teralytics.ch)